Hau5ratz/Template/README_sec.md

-I would propose the creation of a custom encrypted sqlite3 database that can be easily store on a USB drive and accessible through excel file.
+I would propose the creation of a custom encrypted sqlite3 database that can be easily stored on a USB drive and accessible through excel file.

 https://docs.devart.com/odbc/sqlite/excel.htm